lordnn/OF_DIS/README.md

 ## Compiling ##

-The program was only tested under a 64-bit Linux distribution.
+The program was only tested under a 64-bit Windows distribution.
-SSE instructions from built-in X86 functions for GNU GCC were used.
+SSE instructions from <xmmintrin.h> were used.

 The following will build four binaries:
 Two for optical flow (`run_OF_*`) and two for depth from stereo (`run_DE_*`).